d3ledger/notary/deploy/ansible/roles/iroha-docker-clean/README.md

 ##### Examples
 **Example 1**
 <!-- TODO: Cover more example cases -->
 Deploying 6 Iroha peers on two remote hosts communicating using public IP addresses.
-With 2 and 4 replicas on each host respectively.
+With 2 and 4 iroha_replicas on each host respectively.

 1. Create inventory list containing IP addresses (or hostnames if they are mutually resolve-able on both hosts) of two hosts that will run Iroha peers